 The Main Cast Will Return

 Yes, you read that right.
 Winona Ryder, David Harbour, Finn Wolfhard, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer and Charlie Heaton will all be returning.
 As the events from the first season are still close at hand, audiences will be happy to see how these characters have evolved one year later.
 Have Joyce (Ryder) and Hopper (David Harbour) grown closer?
 Have Mike and his friends grown apart as can sometime happen as youths get older?
 Might this be a storyline and somehow they get drawn together?
 The big question is the character of Eleven (Millie Bobby Brown).
-At the end of Stranger Things Season 1, we saw Hopper leaving some food for someone in the woods.
+At the end of Stranger Things Season 1, we saw Hopper leaving food for someone in the woods.
 The first thought is that it is probably Eleven?
-Sadly, this hasn't been confirmed.
 Hopefully, Stranger Things Season 2 answers enough of these questions to satisfy its rabid fan base.